 The renewable energy sector is experiencing massive growth.
-With a major shift underway toward a reliance on clean energy, the industry is on pace to more than double its capacity in coming years.
-This expansion is part of the plan to achieve net zero-carbon emissions by 2050.
+This means a considerable emphasis is on better and more effective ways to recycle lithium-ion batteries.
+With a major shift underway toward a reliance on clean energy, the industry is on pace to more than double its capacity in the coming years.
+This expansion is part of the plan to achieve net zero carbon emissions by 2050.

-Driven in large part by the increase in popularity of electric vehicles (EVs) and hybrid vehicles (HVs), the renewable energy sector faces challenges both in mining enough raw materials to make products like lithium-ion batteries, and then effectively recycling the components as they reach end of life.
+Mainly driven by the increase in popularity of electric vehicles (EVs) and hybrid vehicles (HVs), the renewable energy sector faces challenges in mining enough raw materials to make products like lithium-ion batteries and then effectively recycling the components as they reach the end of life.
 Both processes are key to meeting increased consumer material demands—and achieving emissions goals.

-While lithium-ion batteries collectively play a major role in the clean energy push, individually they have a finite operating life.
-And since these batteries cannot be simply thrown away when expired or damaged, recycling becomes the primary option.
-With each battery replacement in EVs and HVs, special recycling operations must continue to separate reusable materials of each battery circulated back into the battery manufacturing market.
+While lithium-ion batteries collectively play a significant role in the clean energy push, they have a finite operating life individually.
+And since these batteries cannot be thrown away when expired or damaged, recycling becomes the primary option.
+With each battery replacement in EVs and HVs, special recycling operations must continue to separate the reusable materials of each battery circulated back into the battery manufacturing market.

 Because of the various tasks involved, facilities planning for lithium-ion battery recycling can best set themselves up for significant cost savings, high production, and increased profits with a holistic approach to equipment selection.